Deploy to PAAS

 Any cloud infrastructure that is open for use by the general public is called a public cloud.
 Public does not mean free, just that any paying customer can use it.
 It exists on the premises of the cloud provider.

-A private cloud would be a iaas, paas, or saas that is run for the exclusive use of one organisation.
+A private cloud would be iaas, paas, or saas that is run for the exclusive use of one organisation.
 To be called "cloud" it should still exhibit the five characteristics above.

 In this guide we will look at one example of a public paas (heroku) und one example of a private paas (dokku).